 The UGA Office of Student Financial Aid (http://osfa.uga.edu/) assists both new and returning students in learning about available resources to fund their attendance at UGA.

 College Navigator Profile - Tuition, Fees, and Estimated Student Expenses

 Refund Policy, Requirements for Withdrawal and for the Return of Title IV, HEA Financial

 - Student Loan Information Published by Dept of Education

 - National Student Loan Data System

-Private Education Loan Disclosures (Including Self-Certification Form) - http://osfa.uga.edu/private.html
+Private Education Loan Disclosures (including Self-Certification Form) - https://osfa.uga.edu/types-of-aid/undergraduate/loans/altloans/

 Code of Conduct for Education Loans - http://osfa.uga.edu/student-loan-code-of-conduct.html